return42/sphkerneldoc/linux_src_doc/kernel/time/tick-broadcast_c.rst

 Called when the system enters a state where affected tick devices might stop.
 Note: TICK_BROADCAST_FORCE cannot be undone.

-Called with interrupts disabled, so clockevents_lock is not required here because the local clock event device cannot go away under us.

 .. _`tick_broadcast_setup_oneshot`:

 tick_broadcast_setup_oneshot